 Property Transfer Affidavits and Homestead Exemption Affidavits

 To file a property transfer affidavit and/or a principal residence exemption you need to deliver in person or mail, either affidavit to the Assessor's Office.
 The transfer affidavit needs to be in our possession within 45 days of the transfer to avoid penalty.
-The homestead exemption affidavit must be received by May 1st of the year following the transfer.
+The homestead exemption affidavit must be received by June 1st.

 Land Splits and Combinations